trentapple/llama.vscode/resources/help.md

 - Add Env...
 Opens a llama view with buttons for selecting envs.The button "Add Env" creates an env with the currently selected models (i.e. current environment).

 - Delete env...
 Select the env you want to delete from the list and delete it.

 - View env...
-Select an env from the list to view all the details for this model
+Select an env from the list to view all the details for this env

 - Select/Start env...
 Select env from the list.
 Only one Env could be selected at a time.
 If an env is selected, the models from this env will be selected as well and the local ones will be started.